Analysis of the generalised Aw-Rascle model: Weak(Measure-valued)-Strong uniqueness

-Note that the expressions for the reminders can be pretty much copied from the formal level.
+The expressions for the consecutive parts of the reminder can be pretty much copied from the formal level.
 Indeed, most of the identities in \eqref{M:ree:1}, \eqref{M:ree:2}, \eqref{M:ree:4} and \eqref{M:ree:5} are either rearrangements or algebraic calculations easily justified on the measure-valued level.
-The only difficulty is related to the analogue of the identity \eqref{M:ree:3}, but it can be justified as \eqref{MS:1}. $\Box$
+The only difficulty is related to the analogue of the identity \eqref{M:ree:3}, but it is justified in \eqref{MS:1}. $\Box$